ufukty/ovpn-auth/README.md

 - 2FA login with username, password and TOTP nonce
 - Multiple users
 - Built-in mechanism to register.
-Scan QR code printed on terminal to TOTP app e.g. Google Authenticator.
+Scan QR code printed on terminal to TOTP app e.g. Google Authenticator
-- No dependencies.
-Single binary.
-Easy to deploy & use.
+- No dependencies & single binary => easy to deploy & use
-- Passwords are stored as Argon2id hashes (64MiB memory, 4 iterations, 2 parallelism)
+- Passwords are stored as Argon2id hashes
-- Subtle care against timing attacks.

 > [!CAUTION]
 > Solutions in this repository may not be safe or secure to use.
 Review it before use.
 Take your own risk.
 If you find an issue, report.